srid/emanote/docs/index.md

 Welcome to [Emanote](https://github.com/srid/emanote).

-As Emanote is still a **work in progress** we do not have documentation yet.
+As Emanote is still a **work in progress** there is no documentation here, yet.